EXPRESSCLUSTER/Hyper-V/WindowsServer2016/README.md

 			     |
 			     +- bak (includes backup *.vmcx/vmrs* files)
 			```
-		- If you cannot create it under VM directory as above, refer [Supplement section](https://github.com/EXPRESSCLUSTER/Hyper-V/edit/master/WindowsServer2016/README.md#supplement).
+		- If you cannot create it under the VM directory as shown above, refer to the [Supplement section](#supplement).
-1. Copy the all directories and files from the source to the destination.
+1. Copy all of the directories and files from the source to the destination.
 	```
 	Source     : X:\vm\ws2016-VM\Virtual Machines
 	Destination: X:\vm\ws2016-VM\bak